home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

   echo -e "\\e[32mInstallation done..\\e[0m"
   echo
-  echo "To continue have a look at https://home-assistant.io/components/tradfri/" echo "It's recomended that you restart your Tradfri Gateway before continuing." echo else echo
+  echo "To continue have a look at https://home-assistant.io/components/tradfri/" echo "It's recommended that you restart your Tradfri Gateway before continuing." echo else echo